The Social Fashion Graph

 As a result of the above, the Social Fashion Graph produces clean and correlated data, a well curated and growing clothing dataset that learns from the real world.
 This structured data is an enabler of services.
-As of today, we have built a search engine for outfit ideas, recommendation technology and we’ll be able to personalize content based on personal characteristics.
+As of today, we have built a search engine for outfit ideas, and recommender engine powering a number of features.
+We are also working on personalizing content based on personal characteristics.

 The backbone of the Social Fashion Graph is our ontology of the world’s what-to-wear needs.
 It summarizes and gives structure to what to wear needs, as expressed by people.

 We think the ontology is pretty unique, and here is why: The traditional fashion taxonomies are a list of tags describing garment characteristics.
 This approach is understandable, because it is looking at clothes through the lense of other products it has worked on before (songs, books, electronics…).
 These other lines of products had pre-defined databases, obvious matching systems, and a type of metadata much closer to the way people describe those products.

 We have learnt that what to wear needs go well beyond garment-related metadata, and of course these needs are expressed in very different ways.
 In the age of deep learning and substancial algorithmic advances, next generation fashion taxonomies are transparent and capture the world through the eyes of people, not through the eyes of the industry.

 This social, bottom-up approach contributes to smarter algorithms.
 It also expands the discovery experience: it empowers shoppers to look at each other to decide what to wear and what to buy, instead of having to look at the traditional gatekeepers.